IEEEBerkeley/hope-www/new.rst

 Grading
 -------
-Your grade is primarily based on completion of labs in class.
+Your grade is primarily based on completion of labs and assignments.
 The final project is graded on effort and a demonstration or description of your work.
-Students need 60% to pass.
+Students need 70% to pass.

-- Labs: 70%
+- Labs and assignments: 70%
 - Project: 30%

 Attendance